The Ultimate Guide: How to Build Your First Capsule Wardrobe

 The history of capsule wardrobes

 Capsule wardrobes date back to the 1970s.
 The concept originated from Susie Faux, the owner of a London boutique called Wardrobe.
-According to Faux, a capsule wardrobe contains a few essential and timeless items, such as skirts and pants, that you can supplement with seasonal pieces.
+According to Faux, a capsule wardrobe contains a few essential and timeless items, such as skirts and pants, that can be supplemented with seasonal pieces.

 The concept took off in 1985 with designer Donna Karan’s first capsule collection called “Seven Easy Pieces.”
 The collection included a bodysuit, skirt, tailored jacket, dress, something leather, a white shirt, and a cashmere sweater.
 It was designed to take a woman from a day in the office to an evening out.